CMUIDeATe/aclman/README.md

 ## Installation

-Create a user which will run ACLMAN in production:
+Create a user which will run ACLMAN in production, and establish a stable location such as `/opt/aclman` where it will run:
 ```
+sudo -s
-sudo adduser --disabled-password aclman
+adduser --disabled-password aclman
+mkdir /opt/aclman
+chown aclman:aclman /opt/aclman/
 ```

-As that user, clone this repository to a stable location such as `/opt/aclman`.
+Then `su` as the new user, establish a read-only deploy key for this repository, and clone this repository into the target location.

 ## Configuration